Is the Sea to Sky Gondola in Squamish Worth Visiting?

 3. Spirit Trail

-I did it during a media trip around Christmas, and the snow-covered trees and quiet trails made it feel almost magical.
-If you’re looking for a low-effort way to experience the alpine without committing to the Panorama Trail, this is a great choice.
+In winter, it’s used as a snowshoe trail.
+I did it during the Christmas media trip, and the snow-covered trees and quiet made it genuinely restorative.
+If you want a low-effort way to experience the alpine without committing to the Panorama Trail, this is the right choice.

 4. Panorama Trail